What Is Virtual Memory and How to Increase It for Best Performance? - Qiling

 What Is Virtual Memory?

-It's made possible through the operating systems and their techniques over the years.
-This allows the operating system to map certain virtual memory towards the main memory using a mix of software and hardware methods.
+The operating system achieves this through its techniques over the years, allowing it to map virtual memory towards the main memory using a mix of software and hardware methods.

 Here's an example in DXDIAG command in Run: